TomatenKuchenDEV/docs/docs/giveaways.md

 ## Settings

 ### Giveaway message

 Change the text of the giveaway message.
 Can be used for example to ping a giveaway role.

 ### Role for creating/managing giveaways

 Users with this role can create and edit and giveaways.

 Users with one of these roles can run all [commands](#commands) on this page.

 ### Roles which always can participate

 Users with this role can always participate in giveaways, ignoring any requirements that have been set for the giveaway.

+### Behavior of extra entries

+#### Stack

+This setting causes the default entry (1) to be added together with all extra entries.

+#### Highest role

+With this setting the extra entries count of the highest role the specific user has *and* which has got a value for the extra entries assigned.

+#### Highest extra entry

+This value causes the highest extra entry to count which the user has from their roles.

+### Extra entries per role

+This setting allows a value per role which specifies the amount of extra entries the role receives in giveaways.

+Any number from 0 to 50 can be used, in which case 0 effectively disables the participation on giveaways.

 ## Requirements

 You can add different requirements for participating in a giveaway.

 Possible requirements: